 Let’s check out the best Roger Clemens rookie cards for investment purposes.

-This is far and away the most popular Roger Clemens rookie card on the market.
+This is the second most popular Roger Clemens rookie card on the market.
 Clemens left the minor leagues for Boston on May 15, 1984.
 He was one of the players who were included in the 1984 Fleer Update set (which featured players who got the call from the minors that season).

 The front of the card shows a young and beaming Clemens in his Red Sox uniform.